craiginiowa/craiginiowa.github.io/_posts/2020-05-08-stylized-us-map-with-css-grid.md

 {% include image.html url="assets/img/examples/usmap.jpg" %}

-### Enter the tile map.
+### Enter the tile map

 Tile maps represent the states as some regular geometric shape of equal size, typically squares, but I've also seen hexagons.
 For our purposes here, I'm going to use squares, because they're easy to build using nothing more than css.

 _**Full disclosure:** You can find better blog posts about the whys of tile maps.
 I'm mostly writing this to work out the kinks of including example code in a blog post.
 I built this site using [Jekyll](https://jekyllrb.com/){:target="_blank"}, hosted on [GitHub pages](https://pages.github.com/){:target="_blank"}, and a site theme built almost from scratch — I used [minima](https://github.com/jekyll/minima){:target="_blank"} as a starting point.
 Maybe someday I'll do a full blog post about that experience, but for now, I'm keeping it simple._

 But I digress.
 A square-tile map is simple to do using nothing more than CSS grid.
-I've used it in a couple of places, most recently on [this page](https://www.usatoday.com/storytelling/distancedance/){:target="_blank"} promoting the #DistanceDance movement on social media.
+I've used it in a couple of places, most recently on [this page](https://www.usatoday.com/storytelling/distancedance/){:target="_blank"} promoting the #DistanceDance movement on social media and [this one](https://www.usatoday.com/storytelling/coronavirus-reopening-america-map/) tracking the status of states' coronavirus restrictions.
+They both look like this, more or less.

 {% include image.html url="assets/img/examples/distance-dance.jpg" %}